Hostile Takeover

 The remaining four drones moved with a singular coordination – controlled by the cultist? — and this took enough focus that there were no more crates flying.
 But not many remained; the walls looked bare.
 The cultist had gone quiet, too.

 It didn’t feel like the cultist was winning.
-Still, the one drone had only sated N so much – heat burned within him.
+Still, the one drone had only sated N so much — heat still burned within him.
+This much fighting had him edging toward stage three overheat.
+He went into flow a lot in stage three.

 “You’re a bit mean, but I’m still willing to let you go if you let us go,” N offered.